 Are you wondering how to watch VHS tapes without a VCR?
+Well, sorry, but you need a working VHS player.
 In the current environment, just about everything has gone digital.
 Today, most new movies are put on streaming services when they leave the theater.
 All you have to do is download them if you would like to watch them.
 Even a lot of older movies are on Blu-ray and DVD players.
 At the same time, you may have a bunch of old movies that you have on VHS tapes.
 These are not exactly compatible with your current devices, so what do you need to do to watch them?
 Regardless of whether you have old family movies you are trying to watch on a VCR, or you have old Disney movies that you would like to watch, there are several options available if you would like to watch VHS tapes in the current environment.

 Find a Working VCR

 Of course, if you would like to take that VHS footage and watch it, one of the first options is to find a working VCR.
-You may have a VCR in your attic, but there is no guarantee it is still working.
-It may have been decades since you last used it.
+You may find a VCR in your attic, on E-Bay or at an estate sale, but there is no guarantee it is still working.
+It may have been decades since it was last used.
 You might be able to find a working VCR for sale online, but you need to make sure you understand exactly what you are buying.
 Even if you find a working VCR, you still need to connect it to a TV screen to view the footage.
+I recommend a dual VCR with both VHS and DVD because it has HDMI output that easily connects to your TV.
 This might be a bit of a challenge as well, but you may have some good luck.

 Find a TV with a Built-In VCR Player